oahull0112/ESIFHPC4/mdtest/README.md

 There are two example scripts available, `kestrel-mdtest-example-run-simple.sh` and `kestrel-mdtest-example-run-script.sh`.

-`kestrel-mdtest-example-run-simple.sh` shows example inputs and run commands for the three tests above for just 4 ranks on a single node.
+`kestrel-mdtest-example-run-simple.sh` shows example run commands for just 4 ranks on a single node.

-`kestrel-mdtest-example-run-script.sh` provides some helper functions (e.g. auto-enforces that the total number of ranks for a given run must be a power of 2) alongside more resource-intensive mdtest calculations.
+`kestrel-mdtest-example-run-script.sh` provides some helper functions (e.g. auto-enforces that the total number of ranks for a given run must be a power of 2) alongside examples of more resource-intensive mdtest calculations.

 ## Useful input flags

 Available options may be displayed with the "-h" option to mdtest.
 Useful options include

+- `-u` If present, each MPI task works on its own directory
 - `-C` Turn on file and directory creation tests
 - `-T` Turn on file and directory stat tests
 - `-r` Turn on file and directory remove tests